 That’s always tough because we’re so used to seeing nothing but pictures of people talking to each other in TV and film.

-But such limitations led me to make films like this:
+But such limitations led to me making films like this one I made with an old TV/VCR combo:

 It’s important to resist the temptation to watch other films when searching for inspiration for your work because you’ll always end up in a familiar place.